Hopf bimodules for bialgebroids: Categorical equivalences

 that is, the equaliser of the pair of maps $\rho_M \otimes_A N$ and $M \otimes_A \gl_N$.

 Let then $M, N \in \tetra$.
 The monoidal structure arises from the following (left and right) $U$-actions and $U$-coactions on $M \bx_U N$:

 for $u \in U$, $m \in M$, and $n \in N$.
-While it is well known that the cotensor product of bi\-co\-mod\-ules becomes a left resp.\ right $U$-comodule again under the stated left resp.\ right $A$-flatness conditions that guarantees associativity between tensor and cotensor product (and also associativity of the cotensor product itself; see, for example, \cite[\S22.3]{BrzWis:CAC}), let us examine the possibly unexpected fact that the given right $U$-action is well-defined (see the comment in \S\ref{casadante} why this might come as a surprise): for this, we have to prove that $M \bx_U N \subseteq M \times_A N$, where the Takeuchi-Sweedler product is given as
+While it is well known that the cotensor product of bi\-co\-mod\-ules becomes a left resp.\ right $U$-comodule again under the stated left resp.\ right $A$-flatness conditions that guarantees associativity between the relevant tensor and cotensor product, let us examine the possibly unexpected fact that the given right $U$-action is well-defined (see the comment in \S\ref{casadante} why this might come as a surprise): for this, we have to prove that $M \bx_U N \subseteq M \times_A N$, where the Takeuchi-Sweedler product is given as

 where, however, due to the Hopf bimodule structure on $M$ and $N$, the involved $A$-actions are given, in turn, by $am = a \blact m = mt(a)$ for $m \in m$, and $n \cdot a = n \bract a = ns(a)$, see Eqs.~\eqref{rain}.
 Indeed, if $ m \bx_U n \in M \bx_U N$, then by \eqref{ha3}, \eqref{accedi2}, \eqref{hak}, and \eqref{rain}, this means